Senegal’s Mbaye Diagne bags brace as Galatasaray ease past Kayserispor | Goal.com

 Diagne was on parade for 90 minutes alongside compatriot Badou Ndiaye while Algeria midfielder Sofiane Feghouli was replaced with three minutes left to play.

-The win saw Galatasaray maintain their second spot in the log with 59 points, two points behind leaders Istanbul Basaksehir.
+The win saw Galatasaray maintain second spot on the log with 59 points, two points behind leaders Istanbul Basaksehir.

-Senegal’s Diagne open their 2019 Afcon campaign against Tanzania on June 23 and square off with Algeria four days later, before their final Group C match against Kenya on July 1.
+Senegal’s Diagne opened their 2019 Afcon campaign against Tanzania on June 23.
+They square off with Algeria four days later, before their final Group C match against Kenya on July 1.